November 22nd, 2024

 The DESIRE TO STOP group will host a Bookies Exchange Session the last Saturday of each month at 11:30AM (Prior to the OLD TIMERS MEETING) Cameron Recovery Center, 68 Falmouth St., Attleboro, MA

-Woonsocket- District One will host a Thanksgiving Day Alkathon– Holy Family Church, 414 South Main St., 9AM to 9PM. – Meetings every hour.
-Food and literature donations are welcome!
+Woonsocket- District 1 will host a Christmas Day Alcathon, Holy Family Church, 414 South Main St., Woonsocket, Wednesday, December 25th 9AM to 9PM Meetings every hour – Food & Literature Donations Welcomed

 ************************************************************************Service